martynbiz/loaded/README.md

 # Loaded

-A JavaScript library to assist loading templates (e.g. handlebars) and data files (e.g. json) based on defined routes.
-Suite to websites that use shared templates too.
+A JavaScript library to assist loading templates and data files asynchronously, and rendering them to the page.
+Ideally suited to apps that wish to use shared templates (e.g. same template files used for front and back end).

 Allows for graceful degradation when the same resource is used for the standard page loads (href) as for the data file.
 If the library should throw an error, it will fallback to the link default.